 Prosecutors must establish more than intoxication.
 They must also prove that the defendant operated a vehicle in a public place.
 In DWI collision cases, the “driving” element is often difficult to prove, because the arresting officer probably did not see the defendant driving the car.
 Furthermore, locations like an apartment complex or shopping mall parking lots are not public places, even if these areas have street signs and traffic control signals.

-In court, Monroe County prosecutors must establish every element of the offense beyond a reasonable doubt.
+Monroe County prosecutors must establish every element of the offense beyond a reasonable doubt in court.
 That’s the highest standard of proof in New York law.

 How Rochester DWI Attorney Resolves These Cases

 If any of the above defenses are available, even if they are not strong enough to get the case thrown out of court, an attorney can often obtain a favorable plea bargain agreement.